isomerpages/moe-springfieldsec/_our-programmes/National Digital Literacy Prog/National Digital Literacy Programme (NDLP).md

 </p>
 </li>
 </ul>
-<p>To download the Parent Handbook on 1-to-1 Learning, you may click on the
+<p>To view or download the Parent Handbook on 1-to-1 Learning, you may click
-resources below:</p>
+on the resources below:</p>
 <p><a href="/files/IP2___Parent_Handbook__I__2025.pdf" rel="noopener nofollow" target="_blank">Parent Handbook I</a>
 </p>
 <p><a href="/files/IP3___Parent_Handbook__II__2025.pdf" rel="noopener nofollow" target="_blank">Parent Handbook II</a>